binaryslav/linux-cheat-notes/linux-notes.md

 *

      dmesg - display all dignostic messages from tty1 into a current treminal which is running from Kernel Linux.
 *

-     commandName -run a command bin-file (firefox for example)

      commandName & - run a command in a background

-     +

      %jobName & - put a job in background  (not stopping it)